bensutherland/nano2geno/README.md

 Then align events w/ nanopolish eventalign:
 `nanopolish eventalign --reads 03_basecalled/all_reads.fa -b 04_mapped/all_reads.sorted.bam -g ~/Documents/genomes/GCF_002872995.1_Otsh_v1.0_genomic.fna --sam | samtools view -bS - | samtools sort -o 04_mapped/all_reads.eventalign.bam -`

+Index the new file that nanopolish eventalign produced:
+`samtools index 04_mapped/all_reads.eventalign.bam`

+Then run the following, adding the window of interest:
+`nanopolish variants --progress -t 2 --reads 03_basecalled/all_reads.fa -o all_reads.eventalign.vcf -b 04_mapped/all_reads.sorted.bam -g ~/Documents/genomes/GCF_002872995.1_Otsh_v1.0_genomic.fna --snp --ploidy 4 -w NC_037115.1:39000000-3902000`

+However, this produces a vcf without anything in it.
+I need to be able to find a section of the bam with SNPs actually present.
+Would I do this per sample?